 The popularised scientific description in the "Title and scientific content" section of the application form should be written with a view to publication, e.g. in the Danish media.
 It should therefore be written in a way that makes the project accessible and understandable to a non-research audience.
+The description must be written in Danish.

-The scientific abstract must be written in English and with research peers, who will evaluate the application, in mind.
+The scientific abstract must be written in English, and written with research peers, who will evaluate the application, in mind.
 It should therefore be written in a way that makes it clear to research peers if they are qualified to evaluate the project.